Evodia rutaecarpa (Wu Zhu Yu)

 Evodia rutaecarpa, known in Traditional Chinese Medicine as Wu Zhu Yu, is the unripe fruit of a small tree native to China and used for centuries in formulas addressing headache, abdominal pain, and digestive complaints.
 Its principal bioactive alkaloids, evodiamine and rutaecarpine, have been characterized as agonists of the TRPV1 vanilloid receptor and inhibitors of certain cytochrome P450 enzymes, producing thermogenic, vasorelaxant, GI motility, and anti-inflammatory effects in preclinical models.
 While Evodia is included in many Chinese herbal prescriptions, modern human clinical evidence is sparse and high doses raise hepatotoxicity and cardiotoxicity concerns, so it is best used short-term under qualified guidance.

-Studied Dose Traditional Chinese Medicine doses of the dried fruit are commonly 1.5–6 g per day in decoction or formulation; standardized alkaloid doses for supplements are not well established and high intakes are discouraged.
+Studied Dose Dried fruit 1.5–6 g/day in decoction or formulation; standardized alkaloid doses not well established.

 Active Compound Indoloquinazoline alkaloids evodiamine and rutaecarpine, plus dehydroevodiamine and evocarpine.